thaiminh2022/IT008_MiniVamp/README.md

   - Destroy player (test): **X**
   - Pause the game: **Esc**
 - **Enemy:**
-  - Can be hit by bullet
+  - Can be hit by a bullet
   - collision between **bullet ↔ enemy** is checked in **`MainGameScene`** (the scene loops over bullets and enemies and removes them on hit)

 ## 🤝 Contributing